Jyoti Prakash Tamang: Awards and honours

 Tamang received the Women's Association Award of the United Nations University in 1996.
 The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards in 2005.
 He was elected as a Fellow of Biotech Research Society of India (2006), Fellow of Indian Academy of Microbiological Sciences (2010), Fellow of National Academy of Agricultural Sciences (2013), Fellow of Indian National Science Academy (2022) and Fellow of National Academy of Sciences, India (2022).
 He received the Gourmand World Cookbook Award in 2010.
 He was International Centre for Integrated Mountain Development (ICIMOD)-Mountain Chair (2019-2022).
+Tamang was nominated as the Global Kimchi Ambassador by the World Institute of Kimchi of the Government of South Korea.